spearheadsys/docs.spearhead.cloud/en/docs/dns.md

 # DNS

-> The Container Name Service is currently not enabled for public use.
+> The Container Name Service is *now* enabled for public use.

 ## Overview
 Spearhead Container Name Service (CNS) is a completely automatic, universal DNS for your containers and VMs on Spearhead Cloud.
 It is tightly integrated with Spearhead Cloud to eliminate complexity and simplify operations.